tspurway/hustle/README.md

 ./hustle
 ```

 This will open up the Hustle command line REPL/query tool.
-It has auto-completion of hustle defined columns and tables, and also defines and 'auto-dump' feature that allows you to simply query and get results printed nicely to your screen.
+It has auto-completion of hustle defined columns and tables, help features, knows Hustle defined tables, and also auto-dumps query results in a very nice format.

 Queries